If we scaled the entire human history into a 24 hour day, what would that timeline tell us?

 22:50 (~11 500 BP): The site of Gobekli Tepi (in present-day Turkey) is active, consisting of rings of massive stone pillars, engraved with images of animals.
 This was seemingly a place of worship for people who, based on the bone evidence, were otherwise still living a hunter-gatherer existence but on the verge of domesticating their wild sheep and wild grains.

-22:55 (~ 12 000 – 10 000 BP): Agriculture and cultivation are widely developed and practiced across Mesopotamia and the present-day Middle East. (although evidence suggests that various indigenous groups (across the Americas, Africa and Australia) were practicing more subtle forms of ‘farming’ such as the practice of controlled burning.
+22:55 (~ 12 000 – 10 000 BP): Early forms of agriculture and cultivation are widely developed and practiced across Mesopotamia and the present-day Middle East (although evidence suggests that various indigenous groups (across the Americas, Africa and Australia) were practicing more subtle forms of ‘farming’ such as the practice of controlled burning.

 23:30 (~5000 BP): The rise of the Yamnaya culture – descendants of Ancient North Eurasians, and originating in the steppe north of the Black and Caspian Seas – changed many of us.
-The Yamnaya appeared to have used the invention of the wheel and the domestication of the horse as a pastoralist technology that allowed them to exploit resources on the steppe landscape at a large scale.
+According to paleogeneticist David Reich, the Yamnaya nomads appeared to have used the invention of the wheel and the domestication of the horse as a pastoralist technology that allowed them to exploit resources on the steppe landscape at a large scale.
 Recent genetic analysis shows that over the subsequent 500-800 years, the Yamnaya move west plundering many of the other isolated, localised cultures.

 Yamnaya descendants spread rapidly across the region, genetically replacing 40% of the population of present-day Iberia, 70% of the population of present-day Germany, and 90% of the population of present-day United Kingdom, just after the pre-existing population completed the building of Stonehenge.
 Much of the population replacement was male population replacement, suggesting that the outside Yamnaya males had preferential treatment over – or forcible relations with – the pre-existing females of the region.
 The more benign iconography of the pre-existing cultures (which often featured female figurines) was displaced with more militant (weaponised and violent) male-centric iconography of the Yamnaya, who appear to have also imposed a more stratified and privileged culture of wealth and prestige.